-27.7 Accepted Payment Methods
+29.7 Accepted Payment Methods

-• Online / Online through Banner system.
-Credit Cards All major debit and credit cards are accepted for payment at the Cashier's Office.
+Online / Credit Cards Online through Banner system.
+All major debit and credit cards are accepted for payment at the Cashier's Office.
 Current and Post-dated cheques drawn on UAE Banks.
 Please include the student's name, University ID number and semester on the back of the cheque.
-Cheques Acceptance of Post-dated cheques is subject to approval of the Office of Finance. cheques • Cheques that do not clear for any reason are charged a penalty of AED 500 per cheque.
+Channa Acceptance of Post-dated cheques is subject to approval of the Office of Finance.
+Cheques Cheques that do not clear for any reason are charged a penalty of AED 500 per cheque.
 If two or more cheques do not clear, cheques are no longer accepted as a form of payment.
 Cheque Withdrawal Fee of AED 200 will be charged per each withdrawn cheque.
-Cash Deposits through Al Ansari Exchange Deposits can be made at any branch of Al Ansari Exchange around UAE.
-Deposits are accepted in the form of cash only.
-Student's name and University ID number must be mentioned on the deposit instructions.
+Deposits can be made at any branch of Al Ansari Exchange around UAE.
+Cash Deposits Deposits are accepted in the form of cash only. through Al Ansari Exchange Student's name and University ID number must be mentioned on the deposit instructions.
 The deposit confirmation shall be scanned and emailed to finance@ajman.ac.ae.
-Ajman Bank - Branch: Khalifa Branch - Ajman - Account Name: Ajman University of Science & Technology - IBAN: AE720570000017482222011 - SWIFT: AJMANAEAJ Mashreq Bank Bank Transfers/ - Branch: Riqa Branch - Dubai Deposits - Account Name: Ajman University of Science & Technology - IBAN: AE17033000010493141592 SWIFT: BOMLAEAD Student's name and University ID number must be mentioned on all deposits and transfers.
-The deposit slip or transfer confirmation shall be emailed to finance@ajman.ac.ae, or sent by fax to: +971 6 74 34 647.
+Ajman Bank - Branch: Khalifa Branch - Ajman - Account Name: Ajman University - IBAN: AE720570000017482222011 Bank Transfers/ - Account Number: 017482222011 Deposits - SWIFT: AJMANAEAJ Student's name and University ID number must be mentioned on all deposits and transfers.
+The deposit slip or transfer confirmation shall be emailed to finance@ajman.ac.ae a.
+The application and registration fee for undergraduate programs is not part of the tuition fees.
+It is non-refundable, except when the application is rejected.
+In this case, an amount of AED 1,000 ( in case of College of Mecidine, AED 1,700 AED) will be refunded to the applicant.

-27.8 Refund Policy
+29.8 Refund Policy

-a.
 Application and Registration fee